Wang Shusheng

 Wang Shusheng (May 26, 1905 – January 7, 1974), was a Chinese general, strategist, revolutionary and one of the pioneers of Chinese ordnance and military sciences construction.
 In 1955 Wang became one of the ten Da Jiang (Generals of the Army) of the People's Liberation Army.
 He was born into a landlord family but became a major leader of the peasant movement.
 He experienced many significant battles during the China's turbulent years such as the Second Sino-Japanese War and the Chinese Civil War.

-Wang joined the Communist Party of China in 1926 and led peasant movements in districts and counties.
+Wang joined the Chinese Communist Party in 1926 and led peasant movements in districts and counties.
 Before that, he was a primary school headmaster.
 Then Wang started his military career during the Huangma Uprising, establishing the Northeast Hubei Base.
 Next, Wang took part in the Long March.
 After the foundation of new China, he took charge of the Vice Commander of Hubei Military District.
 In 1955 Wang was promoted to four-star general.
 Wang started his career as a primary school headmaster.
 During the fire of the revolution and many battles, he followed the footsteps of General Xu Xiangqian.
-He broadened the small and weak Red Army into a 100,000-soldier force.
+He broadened the small and weak Chinese Red Army into a 100,000-soldier force.
 And then he served as a chief commander.

 He had several brushes with death, and he became the only survivor of his 13 brothers and sisters who joined the revolution.
 He had affiliation with Xu Xiangqian, Li Xiannian, Xu Shiyou, Wang Hongkun, etc.

 He had three sons and a daughter.